elastic/.github/SECURITY.md

 ## Reporting a Vulnerability

-Please send security vulnerability reports to security@elastic.co.
+Please send security vulnerability reports to our [public bug bounty program](https://hackerone.com/elastic) or to security@elastic.co.